brer-rabbit/zoxnoxious-virtual/README.md

 ### Filter Pings

-A common technique in a modular environment is sending a filter ping to the audio input.
-Set resonance on the verge of self-oscillation and ping the audio input with a trigger.
+Filter pings are a common method to get percussive sounds, plucks, and other effects.
+Try this with the Pole Dancer: set resonance on the verge of self-oscillation and ping the audio input with a trigger.
 A bandpass response can produce interesting effects that vary with filter cutoff.
-Now add Pole Dancer morphing: use one of the methods described previously to add character to filter pings.
+Now add Pole Dancer morphing: use one of the methods described previously to add character to filter pings by morphing the filter during the pluck.

 ## Demo